 - the factors discussed under "Part I, Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report on Form 10-Q and "Part I, Item 1A.
-Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2020; - the uncertainty and economic impact of the ongoing coronavirus ("COVID-19") pandemic and of responsive measures implemented by various governmental authorities, businesses and other third parties; - general volatility of the capital markets; - changes in the Company's investment objectives and business strategy; - availability, terms and deployment of capital; - availability of suitable investment opportunities; - the Company's dependence on its external manager, Cherry Hill Mortgage Management, LLC (the "Manager"), and the Company's ability to find a suitable replacement if the Company or the Manager were to terminate the management agreement the Company has entered into with the Manager; - changes in the Company's assets, interest rates or the general economy; - increased rates of default and/or decreased recovery rates on the Company's investments, including as a result of the effects of more severe weather and changes in traditional weather patterns;

-- the ultimate geographic spread, severity and duration of pandemics such as the recent outbreak of COVID-19, actions that may be taken by governmental authorities to contain or address the impact of such pandemics, and the potential negative impacts of such pandemics on the global economy and our financial condition and results of operations: - changes in interest rates, interest rate spreads, the yield curve, prepayment rates or recapture rates; - limitations on the Company's business due to compliance with requirements for maintaining its and the Sub-REIT's qualifications as REITs under the Code and the Company's exclusion from regulation as an investment company under the Investment Company Act; - the degree and nature of the Company's competition, including competition for the residential mortgage assets in which the Company invests; and - other risks associated with acquiring, investing in and managing residential mortgage assets.
+Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2021; - the uncertainty and economic impact of the COVID-19 pandemic and of responsive measures implemented by various governmental authorities, businesses and other third parties; - general volatility of the capital markets; - changes in the Company's investment objectives and business strategy; - availability, terms and deployment of capital; - availability of suitable investment opportunities; - the Company's dependence on its external manager, Cherry Hill Mortgage Management, LLC, and the Company's ability to find a suitable replacement if the Company or the Manager were to terminate the management agreement the Company has entered into with the Manager; - changes in the Company's assets, interest rates or the general economy; - increased rates of default and/or decreased recovery rates on the Company's investments, including as a result of the effects of more severe weather and changes in traditional weather patterns; - the ultimate geographic spread, severity and duration of pandemics, such as the outbreak of the COVID-19 pandemic and the emergence of new variants of the virus, actions that may be taken by governmental authorities to contain or address the impact of such pandemics, and the potential negative impacts of such pandemics on the U.S. and global economy generally and the U.S. residential mortgage market and our financial condition and results of operations specifically; - changes in interest rates, interest rate spreads, the yield curve, prepayment rates or recapture rates; - limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code and the Company's exception from the definitions of "investment company" under the Investment Company Act (or of otherwise not falling within those definitions); - · the degree and nature of the Company's competition, including competition for the residential mortgage assets in which the Company invests; and - other risks associated with acquiring, investing in and managing residential mortgage assets.

 Although the Company believes that the expectations reflected in the forward-looking statements are reasonable, it cannot guarantee future results, levels of activity, performance or achievements.
-These forward-looking statements apply only as of the date of this Quarterly Report on Form 10-Q. Except as otherwise may be required by applicable law, the Company undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+These forward-looking statements apply only as of the date of this Quarterly Report on Form 10-Q. Except as otherwise may be required by law, the Company undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.